 Young X-Man Hope Abbott aka Trance and Hope the Mutant Messiah raised in exile by Cable.

-Peter Rasputin and Peter Wisdom.
+Piotr Rasputin (who is often addressed as "Peter", "Pete" or "Petey") aka Colossus and Peter "Pete" Wisdom.
 This would not be particularly notable (the X-Books have Loads and Loads of Characters, and Wisdom never uses his full name anyway) except a) they spent a fair amount of time in the same title and b) both of them have dated Kitty Pryde.
-They also share the name with the Marvel Universe's Peter Parker.
+During the time when they were both on Excalibur, Colossus was generally addressed as "Piotr" or by his code-name.
+The two also share the name with the Marvel Universe's Peter Parker and the Trapster, formerly known as Paste-Pot Pete.

 Penance from Generation X came back after Speedball had gone emocore and called himself Penance as well.
 Nowadays she's called Hollow.